Henryk Iwaniec

-Henryk Iwaniec (born October 9, 1947) is a Polish-American mathematician and a professor at Rutgers University since 1987.
+Henryk Iwaniec (born October 9, 1947) is a Polish-American mathematician and New Jersey Professor Emeritus of Mathematics at Rutgers University.
 He is a member of the American Academy of Arts and Sciences and the Polish Academy of Sciences.
 He has made important contributions to analytic and algebraic number theory as well as harmonic analysis.
 He is the recipient of Cole Prize (2002), Steele Prize (2011), and Shaw Prize (2015).

 Background and education

 Iwaniec studied at the University of Warsaw, where he got his PhD in 1972 under Andrzej Schinzel.
 He then held positions at the Institute of Mathematics of the Polish Academy of Sciences until 1983 when he left Poland.
-He held visiting positions at the Institute for Advanced Study, University of Michigan, and University of Colorado Boulder before being appointed Professor of Mathematics at Rutgers University.
+He held visiting positions at the Institute for Advanced Study, University of Michigan, and University of Colorado Boulder before being appointed New Jersey Professor of Mathematics at Rutgers University in 1987.
 He is a citizen of both Poland and the United States.

 He and mathematician Tadeusz Iwaniec are twin brothers.